Axis Powers and Leaders

 Following this, Japan and Germany signed a pact against communism.
 This was called the Anti-Comintern Pact.

 When Japan joined this one too, it was then called the Tripartite Pace (‘tri’ means triple).
+This pact was signed in September, 1940.

 The leader of Germany was Adolf Hitler who had become Chancellor (like president or prime minister) of Germany in 1933.
 He was the leader of the Nazi Party.